Prologue Day: An exhilarating (and penalty-free!) taste of the competition to come.

 We start from Llandudno at 08.00, running south over the highest hills to lunch at wonderful Palé Hall Hotel and tea at historic Tal-y-Cafn.

-After a short regularity to warm us up around the Orme today the action continues with another through the scenic country south-east of Llandudno.
+After a short regularity to wake us up around the Orme, the action continues with another through the scenic country south-east of Llandudno.

-A further section then takes us over more high hills to a coffee break and action at Glan-y-Gors FIA Kart Circuit, after which another regularity takes us to lunch at spectacular AA***** Palé Hall, a huge hit in 2018.
+A further section then takes us over more high hills to a coffee break and action at Glan-y-Gors FIA Kart Circuit, after which two more regularities takes us to lunch at spectacular AA***** Palé Hall, a huge hit in 2018.

-Back in Llandudno and your hotel, after a long day, you've earned it.
+Back in Llandudno and your hotel, after another 160 mile day, you've earned it.
 This evening, enjoy an evening off – time to try some local seafood, maybe?

 An exciting final day including a dozen driving tests, a couple of last regularities on the quieter lanes, and lunch at a castle steeped in history.

-We’re off from the Promenade at 08:00 and dive straight into a complex of several tests over closed roads on the Great Orme before driving east, towards further tests at stately homes such as Bodrhyddan Hall, Kinmel Park and Plas-yn-Cefn that lead to a splendid coffee halt at historic Mostyn Hall.
+Today gives the drivers a chance to strike back, with a dozen tests and just two regularities reversing the balance from yesterday.
+We’re off from the Promenade at 08:00 and dive straight into a complex of several tests over closed roads on the Great Orme before driving east, towards further tests at stately homes such as Bodelwyddan Hall, Bodrhyddan Hall and Kinmel Park that lead to a splendid coffee halt at the grandest of them all, historic Mostyn Hall.

-A new test or two and the event’s penultimate regularity section then take us over the Clwydian Hills to lunch in the historic surroundings of Ruthin Castle.
+From here the event’s penultimate regularity section then takes us over the Clwydian Hills to lunch in the historic surroundings of Ruthin Castle.
 Now an AA**** hotel, this beautiful spot is a Victorian castle built on romantic much older ruins that was visited regularly by Edward VII.
 The gardens make for a fine wander after lunch.

-On then to a thrilling Three Castles finale, with a series of fast paced tests, a break for tea at the expensively just-refurbished Dinorben Arms and a last regularity, before reaching the Grand Finish on Llandudno Promenade.
+On then to a thrilling Three Castles finale, with a final hour long regularity to test the nerves, then a series of fast paced tests at Plas-yn-Cefn, Lleweni lead to a break for tea at the expensively just-refurbished Dinorben Arms and two more tests at Bodelwyddan Castle and Kinmel Park, before reaching the Grand Finish on Llandudno Promenade.
 Relax now, ready for the Gala Awards Dinner, from eight ’til late at rally HQ, the Imperial Hotel.

-Around five hundred miles in three days.
+Just under five hundred miles in three days.
+Twelve regularities and nineteen tests.
 Open roads and real hospitality at every turn.
 Your feedback tells us that the Three Castles Trial is unbeatable fun.
 And in 2019, with lots of fresh ideas and venues to our familiar high standards, we aim to prove it once again.